appscode-cloud/docs/docs/platform/selfhost-setup/install/selfhosted-production.md

 #### KubeStash
-Ace uses **KubeStash** for automated backups and disaster recovery.
+KubeDB Platform uses **KubeStash** for automated backups and disaster recovery.

 * **Retention Policy:** Define how long backups are kept (e.g., `keep-1mo`).
 * **Schedule:** Set the backup frequency using Cron syntax (default: `0 */2 * * *` or every 2 hours).